 Where Can I Go?

-Because everyone gets a long vacation (about 7-10 days), a lot of volunteers choose to visit several different cities during their time off.
+Because everyone gets a long vacation (about 9 days), a lot of volunteers choose to visit several different cities during their time off.
 When you are in Europe, you can certainly see a lot — some groups love to hit multiple cities and countries, while others want to see a few spots but really see them, and stay for 5 or six days for each city.
 Here's how one ILP volunteer spent 9+ days in Europe to give you an idea.

 Headed to Africa?
 We're not going to lie, because the idea of spending a few days going on safari in some world class safari parks to hang out with lions, spot giraffes, and be on the lookout of for a cheetah is probably the coolest way to spend a vacation.

 Volunteers living in Thailand can take a short flight and be at one of the country’s most beautiful islands like Phi Phi or hang out on Phuket.
 Or, considering hopping over to Cambodia for 3-4 days.